TeachBooks/introduction_to_python/book/installation/installation.md

 Python.
 To try it in practice and to do the course exercises you need a way to run Python programs on your own computer.

-In the course we will use _Jupyter Notebooks_, which allows running small pieces of Python in a web browser, and nicely shows the code together with the output.
-(You will later learn that Python can also run in other ways).

 If you use Linux (which we highly recommended in the long term), you can install Jupyter with your system's package manager.
 You can ask a TA or the lecturer for help.